 Now use the spur on the surface with your other hand.
-Turn on the machine at its lowest setting, such as stage 1.
+Turn on the machine at its lowest setting, such as in stage 1.
 This should be good enough to re-fluff the wooly texture.
 Don’t dig the spur too hard.
 Work it gently, and after a minute or two, you will slowly see a fully fresh buffing pad.
 Bingo!

-Using Compressed Air To Clean Wool Pad
+Using Compressed Air to Clean Wool Pad

 Another simple technique to blow away all the dust and dirt from the wool polishing pad is to use compressed air.
-Simply start by attaching the blowing nozzle with the air hose and then use it on the surface with a strong stream of air.
+Simply start by attaching the blowing nozzle to the air hose and then use it on the surface with a strong stream of air.
 Best if the pad is stationary and you toggle the nozzle circularly to kick off the residues from the surface.

 You can also use the rotation of the pads and apply the air pressure simultaneously.
 Just make sure the pressure is not over the top, as it can displace the headgear from the patch and loosen up the wool’s integrity.

 First, you have to understand the type of polishing pads and their functions.
-Then you will have to worry about the maintenance.
+Then you will have to worry about maintenance.
 If you are using a wool head, then knowing how to clean wool polishing pads will take your detailing to the next level.
-It is crucial to clean the pads after every use and also in between the work.
+It is crucial to clean the pads after every use and also in between work.